chandrakanth17/new-docs.gocd.org/content/gocd_on_kubernetes/gocd_helm_chart/configure_k8s_ea_plugin.md

 ---
 # Kubernetes elastic agent plugin

-> GoCD agents are “workers” and execute tasks that make up jobs, stages and the pipeline.
+> GoCD agents are "workers" and execute tasks that make up jobs, stages and the pipeline.
 GoCD [Elastic agents](https://www.gocd.org/elastic-agents) spin up agents on demand, depending on the intensity of the tasks and availability of processing power.

 The Kubernetes elastic agent plugin is bundled with the GoCD Helm chart.
 This plugin spins up GoCD agent pods in the Kubernetes cluster in response to build workload.